 Take a deep breath and relax- The aim of a CBT course is to teach you the BASIC skills you need to stay safe whilst on the road.
 We ask that you come to us with a good knowledge of the Highway Code, but more than anything else, we just want you to enjoy the day, hopefully the first of many on two wheels.

 In order to complete your CBT, you must have a valid provisional licence for the bike you’re going to ride:

-You will need to produce your provisional licence and national insurance number on the day of your training.
+You will need to produce your provisional licence on the day of your training.
 Please don't forget them as you can't train with us without them!

 What to wear